viktory683/f_manager_cli/README.md

 # f_manager_cli
 CLI factorio mod manager

-info about setting.cfg
-and create setting.cfg example
+here will be info about setting.cfg and I will create setting.cfg example